 Defenses to Assault and Battery with a Dangerous Weapon

 A Massachusetts criminal attorney can defend an ABDW case.
 An attorney can review the facts and find the best legal defenses.
-In any assault and battery case, an experienced Massachusetts criminal attorney would see if self-defense or defense of others case could apply.
+In any assault and battery case, an experienced Massachusetts criminal attorney would see if self-defense or defense of others cases could apply.
 Also, an attorney could question the weapon allegedly used.
 Many other defenses could also apply based on the facts of the case.

 Mass.
 Criminal Attorney

 Ma.
 Criminal attorney Patrick Donovan has represented many people charged with Assault and Battery with a dangerous weapon.
 Mr. Donovan, a former prosecutor, uses his prior training and experience to get the best possible outcome.

 Mr. Donovan has appeared in over fifty Massachusetts criminal courts.
 He has tried cases both as a defense attorney and as defense counsel.
 Mr. Donovan is a criminal attorney with an office located in Quincy.